'We felt it!' – Tite understanding of negative reaction from Brazil fans in Copa opener | Goal.com

 "Having been at big clubs, when you sometimes don't produce, then don't expect the fans to understand.
 They will boo.

-"When you pass the ball along the back, from full back to central defender to goalkeeper, the first thing you here is BOOOOOOO!
+"When you pass the ball along the back, from full back to central defender to goalkeeper, the first thing you hear is BOOOOOOO!

 "We need to understand.
 If we get forward and create chances then they will applaud."